hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 ## How to choose the best camping stove?
 It all depends on your requirements.
 Do you need a simple and lightweight camping stove then the MSR MicroRocket would be a good choice.
 Do you plan a trip to colder regions or areas where you have to use different fuels?
 Then a camping stove with a separated gas canister (so you can keep the gas canister warm) like the MSR Dragonfly should be on your choice.
 My preference in most cases goes towards a camping stove which boils water quickly and uses a low amount of fuel as I am usually traveling with dehydrated food packages where I just have to add boiling water e.g. the MSR Winboiler or the Jetboil Flash.
 If you are traveling to different continents then a multi-fuel stove might be the best solution.

-What is the best camping stove in your opinion?
-Leave a comment below.

 [1]:	http://hikeventures.com/gear-review-jetboil-sol-ti/
 [2]:	http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/
 [3]:	http://www.hikeventures.com/deals/#stove